asif-sailpoint/Aleena/README.md

 Python script for capturing pull-request details on a specific GitHub repository.
 The script utilizes the GitHub API for retrieving the repository information programmatically by user specified owner username and specific GitHub repository name.

-The script only pulls the information for the past week (7 days) and displas all open, closed, and in-progress pull request details.
+The script only pulls the information for the past week (7 days) and displays all open, closed, and in-progress pull request details.
 The output is displayed both in the console (terminal) and a user digestible format is also emailed to the user specified email address.

 ## Prerequisites